Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 <div class="ui embed" data-url="https://www.youtube.com/embed/AjCQHNO0g4o"></div>

+## The Holy Grail of Crypto

 Bitcoin and Ether are the two dominant cryptocurrencies, but their prices are volatile.
-A cryptocurrency's volatility may fuel speculation, but in the long term, it hinders real-world adoption.
+A cryptocurrency's volatility may fuel speculation, but in the long run, it hinders real-world adoption.

 Businesses and consumers don't want to be exposed to unnecessary currency risk when transacting in cryptocurrencies.
 You can't pay someone a salary in Bitcoin if the purchasing power of their wages keeps fluctuating.
 Cryptocurrency volatility also precludes blockchain-based loans, derivatives, prediction markets, and other longer-term smart contracts that require price stability.